OpenNebula/docs/source/intro_release_notes/release_notes/acknowledgements.rst

 The OpenNebula project would like to thank the `community members <http://opennebula.org/about/contributors/>`__ and `users <http://opennebula.org/users/featuredusers/>`__ who have contributed to this software release by being active with the discussions, answering user questions, or providing patches for bugfixes, features and documentation.

-Virtual Routers functionality was funded by `Unity <https://unity3d.com/>`__ in the context of the Fund a Feature Program.

-Host offline mode, Marketplace, cluster resource sharing and Ceph as system datastore functionality was funded by `BlackBerry <http://global.blackberry.com/>`__ in the context of the Fund a Feature Program.

-Public users not allowed to change passwords, smart Sunstone searches and login token functionality present in Sunstone were funded by `SURFsara <https://www.surf.nl/en/about-surf/subsidiaries/surfsara/>`__ in the context of the Fund a Feature Program.
+The group token functionality and dynamic LDAP group mapping into OpenNebula groups were funded by `BlackBerry <http://global.blackberry.com/>`__ in the context of the Fund a Feature Program.